ibm-cloud-docs/apps/reqnsi.md

 2. Follow the prompts to select a resource group, and to create and connect a new data-related service to your app, such as Cloudant.
 You might need to select a region and plan for the service.
 3. When the service is created, several files, including credentials, are added to your app directory to help you integrate the service into your app.
 You can manually merge any files or skip this step for now.

-You can bind a service instance to only those app instances that are in the same space or org.
+To bind a service instance to an app instance, they must be in the same space or org.
 However, you can use service instances from other spaces or orgs in the same way that an external app does.
 Instead of creating a binding, use the credentials to directly configure your app instance.
 For more information about how external apps use {{site.data.keyword.cloud_notm}} services, see [Enabling external apps to use {{site.data.keyword.cloud_notm}} services](/docs/resources?topic=resources-externalapp#externalapp).

 ## Configuring your app
 {: #configure-app}